Australian Property Market Update: Further Out Of Reach?

 If your wealth all hinges on a strong property market — through the home you own and your investments — you’re a lot more exposed in a market bust.

-You may be able to benefit from increasing property prices and rental yields, both now and long-term, provided you can afford to take on the debt, you choose the right property, and you can withstand market shocks including additional interest rate rises.
+You may benefit from increasing property prices and rental yields, both now and long-term, provided you can afford to take on the debt, choose the right property, and withstand market shocks, including additional interest rate rises.

 Jody